-On any weekday, 1.6 million passengers take Chicago Transit Authority, CTA, (buses and the "L").
+On any weekday, 1.6 million rides are taken on the CTA (buses and the “L”).

 The rapid transit system provides transportation to both of Chicago’s major airports, O’Hare and Midway.